So Much About Birds!

 I watched the brothers experimenting with the scarves.
 They wondered why some scarves floated down more slowly than others.
-They figured quickly how to squish the scarves small to make them toss higher.
+They figured quickly how to squish the scarves small, to make them toss higher.
 They noticed how the colors overlapped and made new colors.
 And when I pushed them to be a little more creative and "bring them to life" with some music, they didn't sneer at the idea.
-In fact, when I realized I didn't have my I-pod, the oldest suggested we sing to make the scarves dance.
+In fact, when I realized I didn't have my I-pod for music, the oldest suggested we sing to make the scarves dance.

-What I learned from my short time observing these young children, is that they reflect a great deal of warmth, enthusiasm and intelligence!
+What I learned from my short time observing these young kids, is that they reflect a great deal of warmth, enthusiasm and intelligence.
 Scott has been eager about working with the young people in his community and now I know why.
 These children will help mold the future and from what I see, that is a good thing!